Required minimum distributions (RMDs)

 Depending upon the terms of your 401(k) or other employer plan, you may be able to delay taking RMDs until April 1 of the year following the later of the year you attain age 70½ or the year you retire, provided you are not a 5% or greater owner of the business.
 Check with your plan administrator for details.

-For example, if you turn 70½ in October 2014, your first RMD must be taken by April 1, 2015 and your second RMD must be taken by December 31, 2015.
+For example, if you turned 70½ in October 2015, your first RMD must be taken by April 1, 2016 and your second RMD must be taken by Dec.
+31, 2016.
 Most IRA owners take their first RMD in the year they turn 70½ rather than delaying until April 1 of the next year.
-Before deciding to delay taking your 2014 RMD until the 2015 tax year, be sure to consider the tax effect of this decision.

 Determining RMD amounts

 RMDs are determined separately for each of your retirement plans and are required per individual, not per couple.
-The amount of the distribution is usually based on the uniform life expectancy table found in IRS publication 590 and the December 31 value of that plan.
+The amount of the distribution is usually based on the uniform life expectancy table below and the Dec.
+31 value of that plan.
 A different table is used if you have a spouse beneficiary who is more than 10 years younger than you.
 In each case, the RMD is calculated by dividing the year-end account value by the applicable life expectancy factor.

-If you are a beneficiary of an inherited IRA, your distribution requirements depend on whether the original owner or participant died before or after their required beginning date, whether you are a spouse or non-spouse beneficiary, and how you choose to treat your inherited account.
-There are several options available; your advisor can help you decide on an approach that is appropriate for you.
+If you are a beneficiary of an inherited IRA, your distribution requirements depend on whether the original owner or participant died before or after their required beginning date, whether you are a spouse or nonspouse beneficiary, and how you choose to treat your inherited account.
+There are several options available; your Ameriprise financial advisor can help you decide on an approach that is appropriate for you.

 Avoiding tax penalties